Bechdel test

-Passing or failing the test is not necessarily indicative of how well women are represented in any specific work.
-Rather, the test is used as an indicator for the active presence of women in the entire field of film and other fiction, and to call attention to gender inequality in fiction.
-Media industry studies indicate that films that pass the test perform better financially than those that do not.
+A work of fiction passing or failing the test does not necessarily indicate the overall representation of women in the work.
+Instead, the test is used as an indicator of the active presence (or lack thereof) of women in fiction, and to call attention to gender inequality in fiction.

 The test is named after the American cartoonist Alison Bechdel, in whose 1985 comic strip Dykes to Watch Out For the test first appeared.
 Bechdel credited the idea to her friend Liz Wallace and the writings of Virginia Woolf.
-After the test became more widely discussed in the 2000s, a number of variants and tests inspired by it emerged.
+Originally meant as "a little lesbian joke in an alternative feminist newspaper", according to Bechdel, the test became more widely discussed in the 2000s, as a number of variants and tests inspired by it emerged.

 History

 Gender portrayal in popular fiction

-In her 1929 essay A Room of One's Own, Virginia Woolf observed about the literature of her time what the Bechdel test would later highlight in more recent fiction:
+In a 1929 essay A Room of One's Own, Virginia Woolf wrote about the one-dimensional portrayal of women in contemporary fiction:

 In film, a study of gender portrayals in 855 of the most financially successful U.S. films from 1950 to 2006 showed that there were, on average, two male characters for each female character, a ratio that remained stable over time.
-Female characters were portrayed as being involved in sex twice as often as male characters, and their proportion of scenes with explicit sexual content increased over time.
-Violence increased over time in male and female characters alike.
+Women were twice as likely as men to be involved in sexual activity, and this only continued to increase over time.

 According to a 2014 study by the Geena Davis Institute on Gender in Media, in 120 films made worldwide from 2010 to 2013, only 31% of named characters were female, and 23% of the films had a female protagonist or co-protagonist.
 7% of directors were women.
-Another study looking at the 700 top‐grossing films from 2007 to 2014 found that only 30% of the speaking characters were female.
+Another study looking at the 700 top-grossing films from 2007 to 2014 found that only 30% of the speaking characters were female.
 In a 2016 analysis of screenplays of 2,005 commercially successful films, Hanah Anderson and Matt Daniels found that in 82% of the films, men had two of the top three speaking roles, while a woman had the most dialogue in only 22% of films.

-In a study from 2022 that was published in the scientific journal Psychology of Popular Media, Bechdel test results of the 1200 most popular movies worldwide from 1980 to 2019 were presented.
-The authors used data from Bechdeltest.com and added 343 analyses for movies that were missing in this database.
-The authors found that less than half of the movies (49.6%) pass the Bechdel test.
-The analyses also showed that in the 2010s the share of popular movies passing was somewhat higher (63%) than in previous decades.